 for medical reasons the following year.
 Alter was replaced by returning alumni Craig Macgregor who brought along multi instrumentalist Jason "Bakko" Bakken.

-Foghat continued to tour until early 1985, when Lonesome Dave retired to England after some 16 years on the road.
+Foghat continued to tour until early 1985, when Lonesome Dave retired to England after some sixteen years on the road.
 The remaining members, Roger Earl, Erik Cartwright

 and Craig MacGregor took a brief break and along with Jim Robarge on organ and piano, reunited as The Kneetremblers.
 Billed as "formerly Foghat", The Kneetremblers

-played R&B until 1986 when Robarge left the group and was replaced by Eric "EJ" Burgeson on guitars.
+played R&B until 1986 when Robarge left the group and was replaced by Eric "EJ" Burgeson on guitar.
 A few months later, The Kneetremblers, citing both fan pressure

 Roger Earl's Foghat went through a revolving door of players over the next few years.
 Craig MacGregor continued until the end of '86, when he departed for a solo career.
 He